gag-j/SOC-20-Un-structured/README.md

 - [ ] Add background, foreground and border coloring
 - [ ] Incorporate [Google Fonts](https://github.com/google/fonts) into text generator for better training data
 - [ ] Apply natural image blending while generating text
+##### Note
+The above jupyter notebooks were created and run on [Google Colab](https://colab.research.google.com/), thanks to the amazing free GPU and pre-downloaded packages offered by Google.
+It would be advisable to download these notebooks and upload them to Google Colab to edit/run them.